7 steps to end a coaching conversation

 Ask the Client How They Will Apply their Learnings

 New awareness or insight have to inform an action plan that we partner to co-create.
 Without action, we are just talking.
 Therefore I always ask what will change in who they are or what they do based on what has emerged during the session.
+Read more in our article on designing actions in coaching.

 Ask the Client What Progress Will Look Like